Monstrous M-theory: Introduction

 The plan of the paper is as follows.
-At the start of Sec. \ref{triality}, we briefly recall the triality among the $8$-dimensional representations of the Lie algebra $\mathfrak{d}_{4}$, as well as the duality among all semispinor representations and their conjugates (and among all the tensor products thereof) in Lie algebras $\mathfrak{d}_{n}$.
-Then, we introduce some \textquotedblleft weak" generalizations within the Lie algebra $\mathfrak{d} _{12}$, namely weak $\mathbf{\lambda }$-triality in Sec. \ref{lambda} and weak $\mathbf{\psi }$-triality in Sec. \ref{psi}.
-Furthermore, we also introduce a \textquotedblleft weak" generalization of the aforementioned duality in Sec. \ref{bos}.
-In all these cases, the \textquotedblleft weakness" relies on the \textit{reducibility} of the bosonic representations involved.
-Next, in Sec.\ \ref{MGra} we introduce and classify\ non-supersymmetric, gravito-dilatonic theories, named \textit{Monstrous gravities}, in $25+1$ space-time dimensions, whose massless spectrum (also including fermions in most cases) has dimension $196,884$, namely the same dimension as the Griess algebra \cite{flm,conway85}, and it can thus be acted upon by the Monster group $\mathbb{M}$.
-A purely bosonic uplift to $ 26+1$ space-time dimensions is discussed in Sec. \ref{MMtheory}, in which the so-called \textit{M}$^{2}$\textit{-theory} is defined, along with some discussion of its Lagrangian in Sec. \ref{Lagr}; furthermore, Sec. \ref{BBFF} discusses a subsector of the M$^{2}$-theory diplaying the same number of bosonic and fermionic massless degrees of freedom in $26+1$; in this framework, after a discussion of some reductions to $25+1$, in Sec. \ref{SS} a Lagrangian and local supersymmetry transformations are conjectured for the would-be $\mathcal{N}=1$ supergravity in $26+1$ space-time dimensions.
-Then, in Sec. \ref{Coho} a cohomological construction of both the $\mathfrak{e} _{8} $ root lattice and the Leech lattice $\Lambda _{24}$ (respectively determining optimal sphere packing in $8$ and $24$ dimensions \cite {conwaybook}) is discussed, and all this is again related to M-theory (i.e., $\mathcal{N}=1$ supergravity) in $10+1$ and to the would-be $\mathcal{N}=1$ supergravity $26+1$, respectively.
-Final comments are contained in the conclusive Sec. \ref{Conclusion}.
+We give motivation for Monstrous M-theory by lifting the M2-brane from $D=10+1$ to $D=26+1$ and breaking the Poincar\'{e} symmetry in its near-horizon geometry, which results in an $ SO_{24}$ $\mathcal{R}$-symmetry, that has the Conway group $Co_{0}$ as a maximal finite subgroup.
+We then reduce the near-horizon geometry of the M2-brane in $D=26+1$ and relate the holography to Witten's BTZ black hole \cite{witten3d} with Monstrous symmetry.
+Next, in Sec. \ref{triality} we briefly review the \textit{triality} among the $8$-dimensional representations of the Lie algebra $\mathfrak{d}_{4}$, and then, in Sec. \ref {lambda} we introduce some \textquotedblleft weak\textquotedblright\ generalization for the Lie algebra $\mathfrak{d}_{12}$, which we will name $ \mathbf{\lambda }$-triality, giving rise to the $\mathbf{\psi }$-triality, as discussed in Sec. \ref{psi}.
+As it will be seen in the treatment below, the \textquotedblleft weakness\textquotedblright\ of the aforementioned trialities relies on the \textit{reducibility} of the bosonic representations involved.
+Then, in Sec.\ \ref{MGra} we introduce and classify\ non-supersymmetric, gravito-dilatonic theories, named \textit{ Monstrous gravities}, in $25+1$ space-time dimensions, whose massless spectrum (also including fermions in most cases) has dimension $196,884$, namely the same dimension as the Griess algebra \cite{flm,conway85}.
+A purely bosonic uplift to $26+1$ space-time dimensions is discussed in Sec. \ref{MMtheory}; in this framework, we introduce the \textit{Monstrous M-theory}, also named \textit{M}$^{2}$\textit{-theory}, and we discuss its possible Lagrangian in Sec. \ref{Lagr}.
+Moreover, Sec. \ref{BBFF} discusses a subsector of the M$^{2}$-theory which diplays the same number of bosonic and fermionic massless degrees of freedom in $26+1$; in Sec. \ref{SS}, this allows us to conjecture a Lagrangian and local supersymmetry transformations for the would-be $\mathcal{N}=1$ Einstein supergravity theory in $26+1$ space-time dimensions.
+Then, Sec. \ref{Coho} presents a cohomological construction of both the $\mathfrak{e}_{8}$ root lattice and the Leech lattice $\Lambda _{24}$ (respectively determining optimal sphere packing in $ 8$ and $24$ dimensions \cite{conwaybook}), and all this is again related to M-theory (i.e., $\mathcal{N}=1$ supergravity) in $D=10+1$ and to the aforementioned would-be $\mathcal{N}=1$ supergravity in $26+1$, respectively.
+Before concluding the paper, in order to provide further evidence for a consistent higher-dimensional field theory probed by $\mathbb{ M}$, we decompose the first coefficients of the partition function of Monster CFT, firstly put forward by Witten \cite{witten3d}, in terms of dimensions of representations of $SO_{24}$, namely of the massless little group in $25+1$ space-time dimensions; an interesting consequence of the aforementioned \textquotedblleft weak\textquotedblright\ trialities characterizing $SO_{24}$ is that the relevant $SO_{24}$-representations can be reduced to be \textit{only} the $p$-form ones, $\wedge ^{p}$, for suitable values of $p$ and with non-trivial multiplicities.
+Final comments are then contained in the conclusive Sec. \ref{Conclusion}.
+An appendix, detailing the Chern-Simons Lagrangian terms for M$^{2}$-theory, concludes the paper.